RyanMullens/Sportana/docs/fspec/fspec.md

 Alec Hirsch
 >Alice is no longer interested in having an account on Sportana because she got injured from falling off of her bike.
 Under her account settings she finds buttons to deactivate her account and delete her account.
 She is still interested in some day coming back to sportana after her recovery, so she choses to deactivate.
 If she instead chose to delete her account, she would not be able to reactivate it; all of her profile information would be lost forever.
 After she deactivates the account, none of her friends can find her or invite her to games.
 However, her account still exists so she can reactivate it by simply logging in.

-**Forgot Password**

-Alec Hirsch
->Alice has now recovered from her biking accident and is able to play the games she loves.
-She wants to reactivate her account, but she forgot the password that she used to create it.
-Alice notices a link that says ‘forgot password’ and clicks on it.
-She is prompted to provide her email address that she created her account with.
-After entering her address and clicking submit, she receives an email from sportana with a new randomly generated password that Alice can use to log in to her account.

 **Reactivate account**